Eschatologue/CM_wiki/docs/character-creation/race/dragonborn.md

 ## Aerothurge Ancestry
 *You share traits to an Aeginae who used to rule the skies.*
 #### Breath Weapon: :dmg-lightning:Lightning
-:   Once per Short-rest, you can use an :rsc-action: **Action** to exhale destructive energy.
+:   Once per Short Rest, you can use an :rsc-action: **Action** to exhale destructive energy.

 ##### Breath Weapon Table
 | **COST** | **RANGE/AoE** | **ATTACK/SAVE** | **DAMAGE/EFFECT** |